 NB: It is possible to add several signature blocks on one or more pages of the document.

 Procedures' settings :

-Once the signatory has been added and the document has been imported with the signature spaces marked out, all that is left to do is define the details of the procedure to complete the process:
+Once the signer has been added and the document has been imported with the signature spaces in this document, all you need to do is define the details of the procedure to complete the process: